ASP.NET Core MVC Login and Registration using Identity

 }

-Below are the codes inside my Register.cshtml.
+Below are the codes inside Register.cshtml.

 @model SLE_System.Models.RegisterViewModel